 To the extent projects are financed with the proceeds of tax-exempt obligations subject to the annual volume cap limitation under Section 146 of the Code, such projects may receive an allocation of 4% Credits.
 These projects are not subject to the Annual Tax Credit Volume Cap.
+If:

-If fifty percent (50%) or more of the aggregate basis of a project (including land) is financed with the proceeds of such tax-exempt obligations, the entire project may be eligible for 4% LIHTC based on its qualified basis.
-If less than 50% of costs are financed with the proceeds of tax-exempt obligations, the projects may be eligible to receive 4% LIHTC on the portion of the qualified basis financed with tax-exempt obligations.
+-For obligations made before December 31, 2025: fifty percent (50%), or more of the aggregate basis of a project (including land) is financed with the proceeds of such tax-exempt obligations,